How Can I Be Saved?

 Though we are not perfect it is, and should be, the goal of every Christian to live a life in which God would have us to live (1 Peter 1:16).
 However, when we fall short of that goal, Jesus intercedes on our behalf (Romans 8:34).
 In this way we make a choice to turn away from sin, and our own way, on a daily basis and turn to Gods ways.
 When we do this we are choosing God and His way over ourselves and our own ways.
 Being saved does not mean we can keep on living in sin, we are created for a new life and purpose (Romans 5:20-6:4).

 Our first step of obedience to God is being baptized (Acts 2:37-38).
-Baptism is the act of the believer, to all who gather to watch, that we have in deed been spiritually buried, with Christ, in our sins and raise from those sins, with Christ, unto a new life free from sin and unto eternal glory in heaven (Colossians 2:12).
+Baptism is the act of the believer telling all, who gather to watch, that we have in deed been spiritually buried, with Christ, in our sins and raise from those sins, with Christ, unto a new life free from sin and unto eternal glory in heaven (Colossians 2:12).

 Once we have been baptized we are now to follow in the footsteps of Jesus, meaning we are to live a life that Jesus would have lived had he come living our lives.
 This is known as the Great Commission (Matthew 28:16-20).
 This Great Commission calls every Christ Follower to put other people’s Spiritual life and needs ahead of their own physical life, and place their physical life before the life of one’s self.
 Love, Godly Love (Agape Love), is the fuel behind the life of every Christian.
 A self-sacrificial love that causes one to consider the well-being of others before themselves (Ephesians 5:1-11).